The Balsams Grand Resort Hotel: Current operations

-The Balsams closed to the public after being purchased by new owners for $2.3 million in December 2011, and remains closed as of January 2021 as its owners continue to seek financing for their redevelopment and expansion efforts.
+In December 2011, The Balsams closed to the public after being purchased by new owners for $2.3 million, and remains closed as of January 2021 as its owners continue to seek financing for their redevelopment and expansion efforts.
 In 2014, former American Skiing Company head Les Otten joined the Balsams redevelopment effort.
 Included in Otten's current plan is a massive expansion of the ski area to around 1,000 acres and the addition of multiple lifts, including a year-round gondola to the summit and a lift connection across Route 26 to the hotel complex.

 The expanded ski area would be quadruple its current size and be one of the largest ski areas in the Northeast.
-Plans also call for the renovation of the main hotel buildings, the Dix and Hampshire houses, as well as a new hotel wing, and renovations to the golf course clubhouse.
-The plans also call for the conversion of a portion of the existing buildings from hotel rooms to condominiums as well as the potential construction of additional condominium units.
+Plans call for the renovation of the main hotel buildings, the Dix and Hampshire houses, as well as a new hotel wing, and renovations to the golf course clubhouse.
+The plans call for the conversion of a portion of the existing buildings from hotel rooms to condominiums as well as the potential construction of additional condominium units.

 Otten has stated that the project to redevelop the hotel and resort would cost an estimated $170 million.
 After years of effort by the owners of the property, New Hampshire Governor Chris Sununu signed the so-called "Balsams Bill" into law in May 2019, allowing the Coös County Commissioners to create a tax increment financing district around the Balsams.
 Otten seeks to sell $28 million of bonds under the municipal finance structure in order to begin the redevelopment.
 In 2021, Provident Resources Group, a national nonprofit, agreed to finance the construction of the new hotel.
 The development team later announced the addition of Goldman Sachs to advance the financing of the project.
 This led to a surge in real-estate interest, with over 500 pre-sale commitments totaling $30 million by June 2022.